Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Methods

 \subsection{Modeling Off-chain Prices}

 We apply supervised machine learning methods to explore the degree to which off-chain pricing information can be recovered from information that is entirely on-chain.
 We apply a few select simple and ensemble supervised machine learning methods on a rolling basis: basic regression, single decision tree, random forest, and gradient boost.
+A decision tree is a non-parametric method that breaks down the regression into subcases of the feature variables following a tree structure.
+A tree ensemble method constructs many tree models and uses the average of the trees as the output.
 The motivation for using tree-based ensemble methods is the non-parametric nature of the dataset and success of similar methods in analyzing other market microstructure settings \cite{easley2021microstructure}.
+In our results, we focus on random forest, which trains many trees to different samples of the empirical distribution of training points, as this method tends to be resilient to overfitting.

 We run these models on the data set and evaluate performance using out-of-sample testing data on a rolling basis.
 The rolling training-testing data split, as depicted in Figure~\ref{fig:model-training}, is applied to boost model performance.
 For a given set of time series data with time duration of time t + time c = time t+c, where time series before time t were used for model training and time series between time t and time t + c were used for model testing.
 The benefit of this split is to test how good the model is in proxying ETH USD price for a fix period in the future, with all the information available in the past.